 1st Annual Her Power !
 Event for Middle School Girls July 27th – July 30th

 Her Power!
 2023 will be held at Camp Fish Tales (Pinconning, MI).

-Her Power works directly with high school-aged, teen girls with disabilities and for the first time middle school girls with disabilities at events designed to promote critical thinking about society’s messages, eliminate shame, develop leadership skills and encourage self-acceptance.
+Her Power! works directly teen girls (Cis, Trans, and non-binary) with disabilities and for the first time middle school girls with disabilities at events designed to promote critical thinking about society’s messages, eliminate shame, develop leadership skills and encourage self-acceptance.
 We aim to be fully inclusive of all types of disabilities (including invisible disabilities), by providing personal attendant services, a 24-hour nurse, and inclusive menus for people with medical/religious dietary needs.
 Our staff are all disabled women, trauma-informed, and undergo full background checks each year.

 If you have any questions about Her Power! please reach out we are happy to talk to you about any questions or concerns you may have.

 Frequently Asked Questions

 The media and some adults are continually telling us with disabilities how we are supposed to act, who we are supposed to be, and what we are supposed to look like.
 Together we will CHALLENGE it all.
 As a group, we will undo stereotypes and shatter myths about what it means to be a girl with a disability.